 Bustling by comparison, Canada Water has two late-night spots we can recommend.
-If you’re feeling peckish, Hawker House is open ’til late, serving up an insane range of street food.
+If you’re feeling peckish, Hawker House is open ’til late, serving up an insane selection fro their street food market.
 Well what did you expect from the team behind Dinerama and Giant Robot?
 Petare, The Gyoza Guys, Club Mexicana, Burger & Beyond, SE Cakery, Chin Chin Labs… There’s almost no end to the amount of amazing food here!
 Drinks are served courtesy of Dick’s Magic Tiki Bar, and the fabulously titled German Sex Dungeon.

 Alternatively, get your groove on at Printworks, the massive 6000-capacity club next door to Hawker House.
 With a huge dance floor, and a great lineup of DJs (The Chemical Brothers turned up last week), it’s one of the biggest nights out south of the River.
 Meanwhile, Canada Water’s connection to the Jubilee Line makes it your gateway to the rest of the Night Tube, should the night take you elsewhere.